ubikasec/ubika-waap-extra/use-cases/Security/Open redirect - XSS - DOS via X-Forwards Headers/README.md

 *   Avoid render caching informations in the response if it is not necesary.
 *   Verify headers values if you know it is used on your application.
 *   Set the headers to a known-safe value or unset the headers completely.
-*   Implement the R&S WAF "SWF - X-Forwarded headers protection".
+*   Implement the UBIKA WAAP "SWF - X-Forwarded headers protection".